 Even though Eqs.
-(45)-(52) were derived for the SET as a detector, it is rather obvious that they are applicable to virtually any solid-state detector with continuous output (for a dc SQUID the current output should obviously be replaced by the voltage output).
+(34)-(40) were derived for the SET as a detector, it is rather obvious that they are applicable to virtually any solid-state detector with continuous output (for a dc SQUID the current output should obviously be replaced by the voltage output).
 In particular, the conclusion that reaching the quantum-limited total energy sensitivity $\epsilon = \hbar/2$ is equivalent to the detector ideality, is quite general.

 As we already discussed, the tunnel junction and QPC at zero temperature (actually, for small temperatures $\beta^{-1} \ll eV$) are theoretically ideal quantum detectors.
-The fact that a SQUID can reach the limit of an ideal detector follows from the results of Ref.
-[28].
-A normal state SET is not a good quantum detector ($\eta \ll 1$) at usual operating points above the Coulomb Blockade threshold

-[4,17].
-However, its quantum efficiency improves when we go closer to the threshold [4,29] and becomes much better when the operating point is in the cotunneling range (below the threshold), in which case the limit of an ideal detector can be achieved [30,31].
-Superconducting SET is generally better than normal SET as a quantum-limited detector and can approach 100% ideality in the supercurrent regime [32] as well as in the double Josephson-plus-quasiparticle regime [33] (possibly a threshold of a quasiparticle current is also a good operating point in this sense; however, this regime has been studied only for the current so far [34], but not for the noise).
-Finally, the resonant-tunneling SET [35] can reach ideality factor $\tilde{\eta}2 = 3/4$ at large bias and complete ideality, $\tilde{\eta} = \tilde{\eta}2 = 1$, in the small-bias limit.
+The fact that a SQUID can reach the limit of an ideal detector follows from the results of Ref.31 A normal state SET is not a good quantum detector ($\eta \ll 1$) at usual operating points above the Coulomb Blockade threshold.^{4,16} However, its quantum efficiency improves when we go closer to the threshold^{4,32} and becomes much better when the operating point is in the cotunneling range (below the threshold), in which case the limit of an ideal detector can be achieved.33 Superconducting SET is generally better than normal SET as a quantum-limited detector and can approach 100% ideality in the supercurrent regime34 as well as in the double Josephson-plus-quasiparticle regime.35 Finally, the resonant-tunneling SET36 can reach ideality factor $\tilde{\eta}2 = 3/4$ at large bias and complete ideality, $\tilde{\eta} = \tilde{\eta}2 = 1$, in the small-bias limit.

-VI.
-SOME EXPERIMENTAL PREDICTIONS
+6. SOME EXPERIMENTAL PREDICTIONS

-A. Direct experiments
+6.1.
+Direct experiments